GDPR Information Series #4: Lawful Basis for Processing

 https://ec.europa.eu/newsroom/article29/document.cfm?action=display&doc_id=51030

-Which lawful basis is appropriate for background screening then?
+Which lawful basis is appropriate for background screening?

 First Advantage cannot assist customers with making this decision, and strongly recommends that each customer work with its legal counsel to select the appropriate lawful basis.
 First Advantage sees ‘legitimate interests’ used most frequently by EU-based organisations (bullet 6 above).